teisdbr/winlibrs-docs-test/index.md

 * Began the 2020 and 2021 data reprocessing.

 #### 2021-10-11
-Kind of beenawhile since I updated this, sorry about that.
 * Relaxed the requirement for Group A Offenses to have a matching NIBRS/LRS Pair
   * You will now only get a warning instead of an Error if you give us a Group A Offense that we don't have a matching NIBRS Code for.
   * Group B's will still get an error, and anything that we have an Expired NIBRS Mapping for will also get an error (because we know that Mapping is not valid).
-* Caused a whole big thing with 14:79 Crime Against Person vs Society.
+* Caused a bug with 14:79 Crime Against Person vs Society.
 We rolled that back so that Crime Against Person is has now been valid the entire year.
-We apologize for all of the confusion this one caused.
+We apologize for all of the confusion this has caused.
 * Fixed an erroneous Error 84212 getting thrown on NIBRS 100's.
 * Broke, then fixed emails coming from LIBRS.
-Again, sorry about that one.
-* ~~Scorecard emails now point you to https://trackcrime.org, which is the new data repository for LIBRS info that's accessible to Agencies.~~
 * Fixed a bug that disallowed 520's from having a Seized Property associated with them.
 * Changed it so that if any Juveniles are present in an Incident, then it's OK to have Juvenile-only Offenses.
   * We were running into cases where since things like JU:RUN are a Crime Against Society, and so are things like Contributing to the Deliquency of a Minor, LIBRS was thinking that Adults should be associated with JU:RUN because both Offenders link to the same Victim.
-* Did that whole JSON Validator thing, if you managed to not see that.

 #### 2021-06-22
 * Added Error 13050, which is thrown when you supply values for Number of Stolen or Number of Recovered Vehicles, and there are no Offenses that meet the required criteria to supply them.